adamdriscoll/lilpark/README.md

 # Little Park

 Don't know what to do with your domain?
 Why not park a park?
-Plant some pretty, little trees to mark the internet a little more green.
+Plant some pretty, little trees to make the internet a little more green.

 ![](/imgs/park.png)